-Somewhere along the way, reading non-stop and mixing business with pleasure – or at least with a lot of late nights – the synapses began to snap.
 On a sweaty summer night, I hunched over the laptop in my tiny apartment and began writing about a beautiful but troubled American woman working as a hostess in a Japanese nightclub.
-Val Benson, the Gaijin Cowgirl, was born.
+It took a dozen years to get Gaijin Cowgirl published.

-I have a passion for history and travel, and The Story of Angkor (published by Silkworm Books) is a non-fiction tale of the Angkor civilization for travelers visiting the ancient temples in Cambodia.
+The Story of Angkor is a non-fiction tale of the Angkor civilization for travelers visiting the ancient temples in Cambodia.